Do LLMs Encode Functional Importance of Reasoning Tokens?: Limitations

-Finally, our experiments are restricted to relatively smaller instruction-tuned LLMs and do not extend to DeepSeek-style~\cite{guo2025deepseek} large reasoning models due to computational constraints.
-However, we find that weaker pruners induce qualitatively poorer pruning ranks (Section~\ref{subsec:functional_structure}), suggesting that stronger models may capture more reliable token-importance signals.
-As a result, the qualitative trends identified in this work may strengthen rather than weaken at larger model scales.
+Our experiments are conducted on moderately sized instruction-tuned LLMs and do not extend to very large reasoning-focused models (e.g., DeepSeek-style~\cite{guo2025deepseek}) due to computational constraints.
+That said, our ablations indicate that pruning quality is strongly governed by pruner strength (\Cref{subsec:functional_structure}), suggesting that larger models may yield more reliable token-importance estimates and that the qualitative trends observed here are likely to persist or strengthen at scale.